little-world/rust-course/src/17-async-io-patterns.md

 //==================================
 // Manual write with explicit handle
 //==================================
-// Use this when: You need to write multiple chunks or ensure flushing async fn write_with_handle(path: &str, data: &[u8]) -> io::Result<()> {
+async fn write_with_handle(path: &str, data: &[u8]) -> io::Result<()> {
     let mut file = File::create(path).await?;